-PMM 07 Legend Consequential changes to take account of the Consequential change Box above proposed modifications where as a result of proposed necessary. modification by (Refer to amended Legend at PMM 28) Inspector.
+PMM 07 Legend Consequential changes to take Consequential change as a

+Box account of the above proposed result of proposed modification

+modifications where necessary. by Inspector.

+(Refer to amended Legend at PMM

+28)

 Proposed Amendments (Policies Map)

 Other proposed changes that are considered to be Main Modifications (that are not outlined in the Inspectors Document ID08 or the Final Local Plan Inspectors' Report October 2023)